-The company's management applies IFRS/IAS as the basis for the current reporting and preparation of the interim financial statements.
-In preparing the interim financial statements for the current year, management has complied with the following standards and interpretations:
+The company's management applies IFRS/IAS as the basis for the current reporting and preparation of the annual financial statements.
+In preparing the annual financial statements for the current year, management has complied with the following standards and interpretations.